microsoft/teams-ai/getting-started/CONCEPTS/ACTION-PLANNER.md

 ### Validations
 Validators are used to validate the response returned by the LLM and can guarantee that the parameters passed to an action match a supplied schema.
 The validator used is automatically selected based on the augmentation being used.
-Validators also prevent hallucinated action names making it impossible for the LLM to trigger an action that doesn't exist.
+Validators also prevent hallucinated action names, making it impossible for the LLM to trigger an action that doesn't exist.

 ### Repair